tylerjcw/dwmst/Readme.md

 The following dependencies are required to compile this:
 - alsa-lib

-To build and install this program run this:
+To build and install this program run this in the directory you cloned the repository to:

 	$ make
 	$ make install clean